 For faster results, you can either use extra compost, up to six inches on top to smother all weed growth and then sow or plant straight into that, see stage 2 below.
 For an approach like this and growing potatoes at the same time, see Naomi Schillinger's blog of summer 2012 http://outofmyshed.co.uk/2012/08/13/im-never-gonna-dig-again/

-Or you can do a one-off dig to remove roots of perennial weeds and bury annual weeds, leaving a surface of clean soil to sow and plant into.
+Another option is a 'one-off dig' to remove roots of perennial weeds and bury annual weeds, leaving a surface of clean soil to sow and plant into.
 However, annual weeds will germinate in this soil, and extra hoeing and weeding is needed at first, see below.

 There is rarely any need to double (or single!) dig before starting, or to incorporate manure at depth.
 Placing any organic matter on top is the best way to bring soil alive because that is how soil organisms work, searching for and eating organic matter at the surface, then digesting it in the soil, excreting and building a permanent structure in so doing.

 WEEDS and MAINTENANCE